Audi 100 Spare Tire Fitment Guide

 1990-1994 Audi 100 Spare Tires

 This generation of the Audi 100 began in 1990 and was available through 1994.
-All the models for these years use the same spare tire and wheel solution including Wagon and Quattro versions.
+All the models for these years use the same spare tire and wheel solution including Wagon and quattro versions.

 Slide Table to See More